Music of Ireland: Choral music

-Choral music has been practised in Ireland for centuries, initially at the larger churches such as Christ Church Cathedral, St Patrick's Cathedral, and St Mary's Pro-Cathedral, as well as the University of Dublin Choral Society (founded in 1837).
+Choral music has been practised in Ireland for centuries, initially at the larger churches such as Christ Church Cathedral, St Patrick's Cathedral, and St Mary's Cathedral, as well as the University of Dublin Choral Society (founded in 1837).

 Founded and directed by composer Michael McGlynn in 1987, Anúna contributed significantly to raising the profile of choral music, particularly through their contributions to Riverdance which they were a part of from 1994 to 1996.
 They were nominated for a Classical Brit Award in the UK and appeared at the BBC Proms series in the Royal Albert Hall in 1999.
 In 2012 they featured as the voices of Hell in the video game Diablo III.
 In February 2018 the group won the Outstanding Ensemble category of the Annual Game Music Awards 2017 for their contributions to the video game Xenoblade Chronicles 2.

 The Chamber Choir Ireland, formerly National Chamber Choir of Ireland, is principally funded by the Arts Council of Ireland.
 Their artistic director is Paul Hillier.
 The choir has produced a number of CDs with international (including Irish) repertoire.
 There are many semi-professional choirs in Ireland at local level, too.
 Many perform and compete at the annual Cork International Choral Festival (since 1954).